Modern YEAR NINETEEN (Part 3)

 –Adventures of Superman #636 [6]

 Batman and Superman are made aware of a huge new criminal threat.
-Lex Luthor, Talia al Ghul, Deathstroke, Dr. Pyscho, the Calculator, and Black Adam form the new Secret Society of Super-villains.
+Lex Luthor, Talia al Ghul, Deathstroke, Dr. Pyscho, the Calculator, and Black Adam form the new Secret Society of Super-Villains.
 The actual roster of the Society consists of dozens more.
 In order to join the Society, Talia leaves the League of Assassins.
 The new super-villain Ruin is advised by Lex Luthor and begins a campaign of terror against Superman.
 SPOILER: Former President Pete Ross will soon get wrongly accused of being Ruin.
 Ruin will later be revealed as former STAR Labs Professor Emil Hamilton, who had framed Ross.
 NOTE: The Lex Luthor that forms this new SSoSV is actually secretly Alexander Luthor Jr (of the former Earth-3) in disguise.
 The former hero has broken out of his pocket universe, which he has lived in ever since the original Crisis.
 Alex Luthor has a devious plan up his sleeve, the details of which we will attend in due course.

 –NOTE: In Wonder Woman Vol. 2 #217.
 Wonder Woman is rewarded her eyesight back in exchange for helping Athena take over leadership of the Greco-Roman gods.